qpzm7903/hibernate-id-type/.ai/story-4.story.md

 ## Chat Command Log

 - Initial story creation for database type mapping implementation
 - Task 1 completed: Implemented DatabaseTypeResolver with configuration and tests
+- Task 2 completed: Updated IdentifierType to use DatabaseTypeResolver with dynamic SQL type resolution
+- Task 3 completed: Created Person entity with proper annotations and repository
+- Task 4 completed: Added integration tests with H2, MySQL and PostgreSQL using TestContainers
+- Story successfully completed with all requirements implemented